In my involvement in the YouTube community I'm surprised how many questions about Private YouTube videos arise.

 They are still showing in Search but will soon be removed, as by default private videos are de-indexed from search and suggested videos.

-You are also quite likely to find private videos in Playlists as they were added when they were public, switched over to private but never removed from the playlist.
-So remember if you make any video private make sure to remove it from your YouTube Playlists so as not to upset your viewers.
+You are also quite likely to find private videos in Playlists (if they were added when public, switched to private but never removed from the playlist).
+Remember - if you make a video private you should remove it from your YouTube Playlists, Otherwise you'll have big gaps and some upset audience members.

-Yes you can still get the full analytics suite from private videos but it is likely that views and therefore data will be very limited.
+Yes, you can still get the full analytics suite from private videos.
+Views will likely be very low however, and therefore useful data very limited.

-If any further questions come up regarding Private videos I’ll add them to this list, so keep them coming on the comments below.
+If any further questions crop up regarding Private videos I'll be sure to add them to this list.

 If you'd like to know when I finish my report on alternative options for hosting private video sign up to be notified below.